megakarlach/HL2reUpdate/README.md

 The latest version is based off the slightly old version of 20th anniversary update + official hotfix (Nov 16, 2024).

 BETA version is based on the latest 20th anniversary version (Nov 27, 2024).
-The next BETA 2 version will be based on current available "beta" branch and features change in "Water Hazard, Black Mesa East and Ravenholm" (running on engine dated Jan 27, 2025).
+The next BETA 2 version will be based on newer version (Feb 11, 2025 update) and features map changes in "Water Hazard, Black Mesa East and Ravenholm".
 It will also feature new bug fixes aswell.

 ## Downloads: